 I made masks of the butterflies with Inkadinkadoo maskingpaper, and covered the stamps.

 When I cut out the masks I like to cut on the outline line of the image, so the mask is a tiny bit smaller, When you blend ink on top it won't show on the black, but it your mask is a teeny bit bigger it will leave a white border and I do not like those.

-Then I used mini blendng tools and Distress inks to fill in the circles, starting on the maskingpaper/butterfly.
+Then I used mini blending tools and Distress inks to fill in the circles, starting on the maskingpaper/butterfly.

 I used Squeezed lemonade, spiced marmalade and picked raspberry.

-I atched my markers to the DIstress inks as best as possible and as the images are so small I did not bother with any shading except a light grey on the outside to lift the butterlfies off the background.
+I matched my markers to the Distress inks as best as possible and as the images are so small I did not bother with any shading except a light grey on the outside to lift the butterlfies off the background.
 If you have the coordinating dies, you could just plonk them on top ;-)